gracewang723/Algo_Course/index.rst

 =========================
 * Wei-Jia Wang - School of Information and Software, UESTC

-* Shi-Sheng Hu - School of ?, UESTC
+* Shi-Sheng Hu - School of Information and Communication, UESTC

 Content